zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 It should be noted that the goal of CL is not just to prevent CF. Hadsell et al. <d-cite key="raia_hadsell_embracing_2020"></d-cite> mentioned that a desideratum of CL is forward and backward transfer as well.
 Forward transfer means that learning previous tasks helps improve learning on future tasks.
 In other words, the performance on Task $$B$$ after just training on Task $$B$$ would not be as high as the performance on Task $$B$$ after learning Task$$A$$ and $$B$$.
 Backward transfer refers to learning new tasks improving performance on previously learned tasks.
 An interesting future work is designing a meta-CL algorithm that has this property.

-Another desideratum of CL is that CL algorithms should be more computationally efficient than Offline approaches.
+Another desideratum of CL is that CL algorithms should be more computationally efficient than offline approaches.
 Future work should go into actually measuring the computational efficiency of meta-CL algorithms compared to the Offline approach and other CL algorithms.
 As mentioned before, meta-training is expensive and it is often challenging to design the meta-training dataset.
 It would be interesting to see: even if meta-CL can scale, is it worth doing if the meta-training process is so expensive?
 But the chance that we could develop a meta-CL algorithm that is able to generalise to any other task, potentially decreasing computational costs, is enticing.

 The idea would be to follow the approach of Harun et al. <d-cite key="harun_how_2023"></d-cite> whereby we measure the NetScore metric <d-cite key ="wong_netscore_2019"></d-cite> of the meta-CL algorithms and compare it to CL algorithms that have been shown to be more computationally efficient than the Offline approach, such as REMIND.
 The NetScore metric allows us to combine the accuracy, memory, parameters, and compute of a model.
 The higher the NetScore, the better the model.